Unirep/Unirep/packages/docs/versioned_docs/version-1.0.1/cli/attestation.md

 ```
   -e ETH_PROVIDER, --eth-provider ETH_PROVIDER
                         A connection string to an Ethereum provider.
 Default: http://localhost:8545
-  -toi TO_PROOF_INDEX, --to-proof-index TO_PROOF_INDEX
-                        The proof index of the receiver's epoch key
-  -fromi FROM_PROOF_INDEX, --from-proof-index FROM_PROOF_INDEX
-                        The proof index of the sender's epoch key
   -epk EPOCH_KEY, --epoch-key EPOCH_KEY
                         The user's epoch key to attest to (in hex representation)
   -pr POS_REP, --pos-rep POS_REP